 The second largest canyon in the world, the Fish River Canyon is situated in the south of Namibia and stretches for 180 kilometres (105.6 miles) from Sesriem down to the Orange River.

-Visitors to the canyon can embark on an unguided 4 -5 day hike through the canyon, sleeping overnight under the stars.
-The trail is 85 kilometres (52.8 miles) long and interested hikers will need to pre-book their turn prior to arrival.
+Visitors to the canyon can embark on an unguided 4 -5 day Fish River Canyon hike through the canyon, sleeping overnight under the stars.
+The Fish River Canyon hiking trail is 85 kilometres (52.8 miles) long and interested hikers will need to pre-book prior to arrival.

-Before you can start down the hill on the trail you will need to be aware that once in the canyon there is no way of getting out of it and anyone that is injured or unable to continue will need to be airlifted out of the canyon by a helicopter.
+Before you can start down the hill on the Fish River Canyon hiking trail you will need to be aware that once in the canyon there is no way of getting out of it and anyone that is injured or unable to continue will need to be airlifted out of the canyon by a helicopter.

 All hikers will also need to present a recent medical certificate and will need to complete an indemnity form.